KarmaYama/cleansh/README.md

 -----

-## 1\. ✅ Core Capabilities – Current Version (v0.1.1) - Precision View
+## 1\. ✅ Core Capabilities – Current Version (**v0.1.2**) - Stability & Output Refinement

-This version of `cleansh` focuses on providing essential sanitization features with a strong emphasis on security and ease of use.
-Based on our rigorously passing test suite, you can trust `cleansh` to accurately mask the following sensitive data types:
+This version of `cleansh` focuses on providing essential sanitization features with a strong emphasis on security and ease of use, building upon the "Precision View" of `v0.1.1`.
+Based on our rigorously passing test suite, you can trust `cleansh` to accurately mask the following sensitive data types and handle output reliably:

 ### 🎯 Primary Redaction Categories: